RCGP Northern Ireland

 A new online system for Fellowship was launched in December 2014.
 You can find out more here.

-Continuing Professional Development RCGPNI provide an educational programme during the course of the year with concessional rates for members.
+RCGPNI provide an educational programme during the course of the year with concessional rates for members.
 Please use the website events search function to find a course for you and book online.
 Information is also available in the monthly member e-newsletter.
-RCGPNI are programming events for 2015-2016, if you have any suggestions for events or courses please contact email@example.com
+If you have any suggestions for future events or courses, please contact email@example.com

 International Training initiative in East Africa